Creepypasta: History

 What counts as the first creepypasta is debatable.
 Scholars and writers such as Time's Jessica Roy have seen similarities in the chain emails of the 1990s, which disseminated hoaxes and urban legends, for example, by promising a terrible fate for users who did not pass them along.
 Horror stories such as the Rake, a fictional monster created by 4chan users in 2005, have been retroactively considered creepypastas.
 Some consider the 2001 story "Ted the Caver" the first.

-The earliest creepypastas originate from 4chan, and the website's culture was influential in shaping the characteristics of the genre.
+The first major source of creepypastas was 4chan, and that website's culture was influential in shaping the characteristics of the genre.
 Major dedicated creepypasta websites started to appear from the late 2000s: Creepypasta.com was created in 2008, while the Creepypasta Wiki and Reddit's r/nosleep were both created in 2010.
 According to Time magazine, the genre had its peak audience in 2010 when it was covered by The New York Times.

 The definition of creepypasta has expanded over time to include most short horror fiction whose first publication is online.
 Over time, authorship has become increasingly important: many creepypastas are written by named authors rather than by anonymous individuals.

 Creepypasta entered the news cycle most prominently in 2014 with the "Slender Man stabbing", where two 12-year-old girls tried to kill another girl under the belief that the Slender Man character was real.